robsimmons/dusa/README.md

 If these constraints are violated by saying that multiple keys map to the same value, then the database is thrown out completely.

+If we try to give Arya two favorite weapons, for instance, the database will be invalidated for violating an integrity constraint.

+    weapon "Arya" is "smallsword".
+    weapon "Arya" is "greatsword".

-Consider trying to make `sibling` a functional proposition instead of a relational proposition in our example, like this:
+For a more subtle example, consider trying to make `sibling` a functional proposition instead of a relational proposition, like this:

     sibling A is B :- parent A P, parent B P, A != B.